laurentj/slimerjs/docs/api/webserver.rst

 Note: by default, the web server binds to 127.0.0.1.
 If you want to bind with an other IP (the public ip of the machine for example), give the hostname or the ip (plus the port) to the method as a string:

+To be compatible with PhantomJS 1.9.7, an ``options`` object is allowed as second parameter.
+However SlimerJS ignores it.

 .. code-block:: javascript